A Team Approach to Rehabilitation

 in at least three hours of treatment a day.
 Our unit strives to provide

 the best and most up-to-date therapy in the area.
-For eight consecutive
+For ten consecutive

 reviews, our unit has received the highest accreditation from the Commission